About our Attorney

 Previous & Personal

+While in law school at Widener University School of Law, Michelle was the Bluebook Editor for the Delaware Journal of Corporate Law.
+She has authored three published law review articles.
 Prior to attending law school, Michelle was a co-founder of the Mentors in Violence Prevention program at Northeastern University’s Center for the Study of Sport in Society, an internationally renowned Gender Violence Prevention program, and currently lectures at Northeastern University in the College of Professional Studies on the issue of gender-based violence.
 She also taught legal research and writing at New England Law-Boston for over 20 years.

 Michelle also volunteers for the Maine State High School Mock Trial Competition.
 In her free time, she enjoys hiking, biking, golf, photography, and watching the Red Sox.